 "You stole the secret of life and death, and here you are trysting with a bubble headed co-ed!"

 Take, for instance, the story of Herbert West in Re-Animator (1985).
 Herbert is very smart, almost too smart.
-His intellect makes him arrogant without merit.
-He is one of those guys who can only function inside the world of academia, someone who has never had to learn real life lessons or the keys to social interaction.
+His intelligence makes him arrogant without merit.
+He is one of those guys who can only function inside the world of academia, someone who has never had to learn real life lessons or master the keys to social interaction.
 Herbert West is like those bad kids in middle school who’d light cats on fire and call it an experiment.
-Jeffrey Dahmer kinds of gays.
-Sociopaths have a hard time getting things like apartments and grants; this conundrum leads him to Dan Cain.
-Dan is in his third year residency and he is always shirtless; he blows off steam built up from working twenty-hour days with cadavers by having lots of sex with his girlfriend, Meg.
-Meg happens to be the Dean of Student’s daughter.
-Dan knows what he’s doing.
-Dan is pretty, he has a spare room in his apartment, and the staff of Misketonic Medical School universally adores him.
-Herbert needs Dan.
+While I appreciate his fashion sense, Jeffrey Dahmer is not a role model, kids.

 Is Herbert West a gay?
 Probably, yeah.
-But he's not a fun happy gay at all.
+But he's not fun about it.
+He hates women.
 He doesn't have sex; he'd rather sublimate all physical needs into his all-consuming “work.”
-He hates women.
-He only tests his potions on well built men and has a personal vendetta set against Dan’s girlfriend, killing her cat and making snide comments about her hair and the diameter of her hips - going so far as to have her father mutilated to drive his point home.
+He only tests his potions on well built men and he has a personal vendetta set against Dan’s girlfriend, killing her cat and making snide comments about her hair and the diameter of her hips.
+He even goes so far as to have her father mutilated to drive his point home.
 You know how bitchy fags can be.